CS336-Final-Project/musicTranslator-project/projectDesign.md

 [Example](https://github.com/CS336-Final-Project/musicTranslator-project/blob/main/Docs/DBstructure.png)

 ## Implementation Plan
-1. Create the nav bar & pages
+1. Create the nav bar & pages and routing
 2. Implement the authorization component/sign into Spotify
 3. Integrate the Spotify API & MusixMatch API into our application(test to make sure we get resutls)
 4. Integrate Firebase into our application